onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 4. Analysis

-   * Compare the baseline and TU conditions to test whether the Q008 encoding improves coherence, consistency, and interpretability in discrete trajectory reasoning.
+   * Compare the baseline and TU conditions to test whether the Q008 encoding improves coherence, consistency and interpretability in discrete trajectory reasoning.

 ### 7.4 Sixty second reproduction protocol